himelali/docker-vhost/README.md

 docker subdomain to different container

-Must add in your host file
+Must add in your host file for localhost checking

   127.0.0.1 api.mydomainname.com